 Angular Chelitis causes the angles of the mouth to become inflamed.
 It is a common condition that has several risk factors.
 Diagnosis and treatment is based on physical examination by Dr. Wassef.

 Balanitis is an inflammation of the glans penis or prepuce that forms over three to seven days.
 Men who are uncircumcised tend to be most affected by this condition.
 Various tests can be obtained to confirm a proper diagnosis.
-Dr. Wassef will offer the appropriate treatment depending on the cause of the condition.
+Dr. Wassef will offer the appropriate treatment for balanitis depending on the cause of the condition.

 Basal Cell Carcinoma